 Golden Gate University

 With a law school acceptance rate of about 64 percent, Golden Gate University offers a variety of JD programs, including ones that specialize in international, business, intellectual property, and real estate.
 It also offers full-time and part-time programs.

-With a GPA as low as 2.80 and an LSAT score of 150, you can still get into this school.
-On the downside, the number of its graduates that pass the bar exam is low, at about 45 percent.
+Even with a GPA as low as 2.80 and an LSAT score of 150, you've still got a shot at getting into this school.
+On the downside, the number of graduates that pass the bar exam is low, at about 45 percent.